liferay/liferay-docs/devGuide/en/chapters/07-using-liferay-frameworks.markdown

 section is used to obtain the original title from the `TrashUtil.getOriginalTitle()` method.
 The song's original title is returned as an ID number from the database.
-Therefore, to get the original title for the proper locale, we'll need to configure the trash renderer or asset renderer to return the name in our locale.
+Therefore, to get the original title for the proper locale, we'll need to implement the trash renderer or asset renderer to return the name in our locale.

     @Override